-- Requires a minimum amount of standard learning
+- a set amount of learning

-120 Credit Points overall from subjects (typically 60 points per year)
+- 120 Credit Points from subjects (typically 60 points per year)

-At least 80 Credit points must be at level 2 subjects or higher-these are known as Complexity Points
+- at least 80 Credit points must be at Level 2 subjects or higher (these are known as Complexity Points)

 - Subjects are allocated points that are used to calculate the total number of points a student requires to attain their TCE.

-- Most courses studied are 150 hours courses (C courses) which can be studied at levels 1, 2, 3 & 4.
+- Most courses studied are 150-hour courses (C courses) which can be studied at Levels 1, 2, 3 & 4.

-- Some courses are 100 hour courses (B courses) and these can be studied at level 1 or 2.
+- Some courses are 100-hour courses (B courses) and these can be studied at Level 1 or 2.

-Vocational Education and Training programs (VET)
+Vocational Education and Training (VET)

-– checked the university course requirements
+- check the specific university course requirements

 Australian Tertiary Admission Rank (ATAR)

-- To be eligible for an ATAR, a student must satisfactorily complete a minimum of four pre-tertiary subjects – preferably five – with at least three being completed in Year 12.
+- To be eligible for an ATAR, a student must satisfactorily complete a minimum of four pre-tertiary subjects (preferably five) with at least three being completed in Year 12.
 Students must also gain their TCE.

-- A maximum of five pre-tertiary subjects will be used to calculate their Tasmanian Tertiary Entrance Score is calculated by adding the best three subject scores from pre-tertiary subjects satisfactorily completed in Year 12, together with the next two best scores from either year.
+- A maximum of five pre-tertiary subjects will be used to calculate their Tasmanian Tertiary Entrance Score.
+This score is calculated by adding the best three subject scores from pre-tertiary subjects satisfactorily completed in Year 12, together with the next two best scores from either year.

-- TE scores are then converted to ATAR
+- TE scores are then converted to ATAR.

 An ATAR is calculated as follows:

-Scores in at least three level 3 or 4 courses MUST come from the final year of study (either Year 12 or Year 13).
-The three highest scores from this final year of study are added together with the next best one or two scores from the same year or one other year (e.g. three from year 12 and two from year 11 or four from year 12 and one from year 11).
+Scores in at least three Level 3 or 4 courses MUST come from the final year of study (either Year 12 or Year 13).
+The three highest scores from this final year of study are added together with the next best one or two scores from the same year or one other year (e.g. three from Year 12 and two from Year 11 or four from Year 12 and one from Year 11).

 The two years of study from which your ATAR can be calculated do not have to be consecutive.